TopoPhillMan/TicTacToe/README.md

 # TicTackToe

-A simple game of TicTackToe, writen in python and played in the command line
+A simple game of TicTackToe, writen in python, and played in the command line